onlytailei/carla_cil_pytorch/README.md

 # carla_cil_pytorch

-The pytorch implementation to train the uncertain aware imitation learning policy in "End-to-end Driving Deploying through Uncertainty-Aware Imitation Learning and Stochastic Visual Domain Adaptation".
+The pytorch implementation to train the uncertain aware imitation learning policy in "Visual-based Autonomous Driving Deployment from a Stochastic and Uncertainty-aware Perspective".

 ## Requirements
 python 3.6